MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/how-to-authenticate-with-aad.md

 ## Application authentication

-The following brief code snippet demonstrates using ADAL to acquire an AAD application token to access Kusto.
+The following brief code snippet demonstrates using ADAL to acquire an AAD application token to access Azure Data Explorer.
 In this flow no prompt is presented, and the application must be registered with AAD and equipped with credentials needed to perform application authentication (such as an app key issued by AAD, or an X509v2 certificate that has been pre-registered with AAD).